-The remainder of this paper is organized as follows: Section II presents basic background on the Buck DC-DC power converter, fuzzy logic, and genetic algorithms.
-Section III presents the illustration of the used methodology of the genetic algorithm-based tuning of the fuzzy-PID controller for controlling the utilized Buck converter.
-Section IV presents the simulation results for the application of GA-tuned fuzzy-PID controller on the state-space model of the Buck converter for both of the input-to-output and control-to-output transfer functions in the existence of high-amplitude disturbances.
-Conclusions and future work are presented in Section V.
+The remainder of this article is organized as follows: Section 2 presents basic background on the Buck power converter, fuzzy logic, and genetic algorithms.
+Section 3 presents the illustration of the used methodology of the genetic algorithm-based tuning of the fuzzy-PID controller for controlling the utilized Buck converter.
+Section 4 presents the simulation results for the application of GA-tuned fuzzy-PID controller on the state-space model of the Buck converter for both of the input-to-output and control-to-output transfer functions in the existence of high-amplitude noise.
+Conclusions are presented in Section 5.

-II.
-BACKGROUND
+2. BACKGROUND